madhavwalgad/DBMS_project/README.md

 Second year DBMS lab project (CS254)

 Description:
 Build Security Service Website using Django framework and sqllite.

-Installation:
-'''
+Installation (required: use pip to install all the python dependencies)

-python>3.+ ,
+python>3.+

-Django              3.0.6 ,
+Django              3.0.6

-django-crispy-forms 1.9.1 ,
+django-crispy-forms 1.9.1

-Pillow              7.1.2 ,
+Pillow              7.1.2
-'''

 To run: (localhost:8000) --->
-python3 manage.py runserver
+Clone this repository, navigate to the repo and start the server : python3 manage.py runserver